dkekel/gridwars/web/src/markdown/getting-started-docs.md

 <dt>Q: Can I use other programming languages?</dt>
 <dd>A: No, you have to use Java 8.</dd>

-<dt>Q: Is there a size limit for the bot jar upload?</dt>
-<dd>A: Yes, it's 5 MB.
-This is way more than enough when not using 3rd party libs.
-The size of your jar file is typically just a few kilobytes.</dd>

 <dt>Q: Is there a memory limitation for the execution of a match?</dt>
 <dd>A: Yes, the match JVM processes are running with 256 MB of heap space, shared by both bots and the execution engine.</dd>